chef/chef-foundation/docs/chef-16-support.md

 		* See commits with changes [here](https://github.com/chef/chef-foundation/commit/16927b336090fc10ed51fe38a75744ce5811cf2d) and [here](https://github.com/chef/chef-foundation/commit/5b8071717889c51f1a82e41e42748df0005e2aa9)

 * Adding the changes in [this PR](https://github.com/chef/chef-foundation/pull/34) to both the `main` branch as well as the `chef-16` branch so that the supported versions will build when changes are added to them

-* Update the `Gemfile` to have `omnibus` and `omnibus-software` gems to pull from their respective repo's `main` branch and run a `bundle install` to update the `Gemfile.lock` with the new sources, as well as any extra dependency updates needed.

-* Remove the use of internal resouces from the internal artifactory repository and pull from the rubygems repo.

-* Disable S3 caching for builds, this causes errors to persist while building.

 * Update the available platforms `.expeditor/adhoc-canary.omnibus.yml` (or similar omnibus pipeline yaml) to align with the test platforms supported by Chef 16.
 [See here for reference list](https://github.com/chef/chef/blob/main/.expeditor/adhoc-canary.omnibus.yml).